hashicorp/consul/middleware.md

 ## Metrics

 When exporting metrics the *Namespace* should be `middleware.Namespace` (="coredns"), and the *Subsystem* should be the name of the middleware.
+The README.md for the middleware should then also contain a *Metrics* section detailing the metrics.

 ## Documentation